-Q: What, exactly, is an advanced practice nurse?
+Q: What is an advanced practice registered nurse?A:

-Q: What are certified registered nurse anesthetists?
+Q: What are certified registered nurse anesthetists?A:

-Q: What does a clinical nurse specialist do?
+Q: What does a clinical nurse specialist do?A:

-Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by Renee Mallett, Esq., Director of Patient Safety at The Ohio State University Medical Center.
+This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
+It was prepared by attorney Phillip T. Glyptis of Steptoe & Johnson PLLC.